ahmed-m-abdelslam/Kafka/README.md

 This file is responsible for applying watermarks to images.
 It listens for messages from Kafka, processes images, applies watermarks, and replaces the original images in the database.

-Usage
+2. Usage
-Start the server by running server.py.
-Run consmodel.py to initialize the Kafka consumer and the object detection model.
-Execute conswatermark.py to apply watermarks to images and replace them in the database.
-Make sure to configure the Kafka broker settings and database connection details in the respective files before running the system.
+a- Start the server by running server.py. b- Run consmodel.py to initialize the Kafka consumer and the object detection model. c- Execute conswatermark.py to apply watermarks to images and replace them in the database. d- Make sure to configure the Kafka broker settings and database connection details in the respective files before running the system.

-Dependencies
+3. Dependencies
 confluent_kafka: Python client for Apache Kafka
 opencv-python: OpenCV library for computer vision tasks
 Pillow: Python Imaging Library for image processing Other standard Python libraries

-Contributing
+4. Contributing
 Contributions are welcome!
 Please feel free to open issues for any bugs or feature requests, and submit pull requests for improvements.